 - Provide your fund with the form by whichever of these two comes first: the day you submit that tax return for the same financial year during which you made your contribution or the last day of the financial year that follows the one in which the tax-deductible super contribution was made by you

-- Before claiming the tax deduction on the tax return, you submit, receive an acknowledgement, which is written, from your super fund.
+- Before claiming the tax deduction on the tax return, you submit, and receive an acknowledgement, which is written, from your super fund.
 This works as an acknowledgement that confirms the amount of money you have eligibility to claim when it comes to the tax deduction.

 When the Contribution Works Best